This Is the Text That Seduced J.Lo

 Imagine you are Alex Rodriguez, trying to seduce Jennifer Lopez.
-What do you do to impress a world-famous diva who Rodriguez described as one of the “smartest, greatest women?”
+What do you do to impress a world-famous diva who Rodriguez described as one of the “smartest, greatest women”?
 Whatever you’re thinking is probably more romantic than what actually happened.

 In a new interview with Vanity Fair, the couple discussed their first date at Hotel Bel Air (which he wasn’t entirely sure was a date).
 When Lopez told Rodriguez she was single, he was so overcome with emotion that he excused himself to go to the bathroom, then sent her a text from the bathroom.